Direct images, fields of Hilbert spaces, and geometric quantization

 Then $\xi_n\ldots\xi_1 (f_m\cdots f_1)= \sum(\xi_{J_m}f_m)(\xi_{J_{m-1}} f_{m-1})\cdots (\xi_{J_1} f_1)$, the sum taken over all partitions $J_1\sqcup\ldots\sqcup\ J_m=\{1,\ldots,n\}$.
 By (3.3.2)

 where the multinomial coefficient counts the number of partitions with $|J_i|=k_i\geq 0$.
 There are

 terms in the last sum, which then is $\leq n!
 (2/\var)^n (2\beta)^m$. \enddemo

-\proclaim{Lemma 3.3.3}Let $C\subset S$ be compact, $F$ a uniformly analytic family on $C$, $\Xi$ a finite set of vector fields, analytic in a neighborhood of $C$, and $Z$ a finite set of linear combinations of elements of $\Xi$, with analytic coefficients.
+\proclaim{Lemma 3.3.3}Let $C\subset S$ be compact, $F$ a family of functions, uniformly analytic on $C$, $\Xi$ a finite set of vector fields, analytic in a neighborhood of $C$, and $Z$ a finite set of linear combinations of elements of $\Xi$, with analytic coefficients.
 Suppose $\var>0$, $A\subset\Gamma^\infty$, and for every $\varphi\in A$

 the $\sup$ taken over $n=0,1,\ldots,\xi_i\in\Xi$, and $s\in C$.
 Then there is a $\delta>0$ such that for every $\psi$ in the vector space spanned by $f\nabla_{\eta_m}\ldots\nabla_{\eta_1}\varphi$, where $f\in F$, $m=0,1,\ldots,\eta_j\in\Xi$, and $\varphi\in A$,